JimDesu/basis-lang/spec.md

 **CREATE &mdash; re-initialize the slot.** The callee commits to writing the slot on every successful return path.
 For non-receiver parameters, this is the natural shape of "output through a writeable parameter slot": the caller introduces a fresh slot via `#`, the callee fills it, and the caller binds the resulting value.
 For receivers, CREATE describes a "factory method" or "complete reset" operation that happens to dispatch on the receiver's existing type: the receiver is initialized at the call site (per R1), the callee dispatches based on its current type, and the callee overwrites it on success.
 Unusual but coherent.

+**DIRECT &mdash; the hot path.** The callee mutates the caller's boxed storage in place: no copy in, no restore out, writes surviving failure (&sect;6.14). `signedInt :: negate` under a `*` receiver is the canonical shape &mdash; the operation a value was boxed *for*.
+Admitted only where the argument is boxed; while a value is boxed, **mutation is direct or nothing**: reads flow through READ, writes through `*`, and copy-restore mutation waits for unbox.

 **DISPOSE &mdash; finalize/consume.** The callee ends the value's life: it discharges the finalizing duty and leaves the slot `uninit`.
 As a parameter, `~` marks a consumed argument &mdash; the common finalizing shape, where an ordinary-receiver method finalizes the value at the `~` position (`Heap h :: free: Storage ~s`).
 As a receiver, a `~` receiver names a finalizer, the destruction-dual of a CREATE constructor receiver.
 Only the items actually finalized carry `~`; the surrounding receiver and parameters keep their ordinary modes.
 The `~ x` operation and the field-teardown gate are in &sect;7.22.

-The four modes form a complete discipline: every parameter and receiver in the language belongs to exactly one of them, and the choice is structural &mdash; the language has no "default" mode, no mode that emerges from absence of declaration.
+The five modes form a complete discipline: every parameter and receiver in the language belongs to exactly one of them, and the choice is structural &mdash; the language has no "default" mode, no mode that emerges from absence of declaration.
 The READ mode appears as the bare-name form (no marker); it is the no-marker case in the syntax, but it is no less a deliberate declaration than the other three.

 ### 6.9 Capture-List Mode Constraints